HariSekhon/Knowledge-Base/eks.md

 1. [Upgrade 3rd party add-ons](#upgrade-add-ons) that are version specific
 1. [Verify Workloads](#verify-workloads) are running ok

-If you're using my [DirEnv](direnv.md) [configurations](https://github.com/HariSekhon/Environments) the lines you've edited will mean environment variables like `$EKS_CLUSTER` are set automatically, otherwise set it manually in your shell.
+If you're using my [DirEnv](direnv.md) [configurations](https://github.com/HariSekhon/Environments) you should have edited the `EKS_CLUSTER` setting so that it is automatically set when you cd to the right directory, otherwise set the environment variable manually in your shell.

 ### Upgrade Control Plane